f5devcentral/f5-agility-labs-cert/docs/class4/module5/lab2.rst

 Red Diamond - Availability: offline - State: enabled - Pool member has been marked down by a monitor

 *Q5.
-Does pool configuration have an effect on virtual server status?*
+How does the status of the pool configuration effect the virtual server status?*

-Yes, the status of the pool members can affect the status of the virtual server.
+The status of the pool members can affect the status of the virtual server.
+If all the the pool members are offline, then the pool is offline and therefore the virtual server goes offline.

 *Q6.
 What is the icon and status of* **www\_vs**\ *?*